davidblakneymoore/A-Function-for-Determining-the-Optimal-Sigmoid-Function-for-Fitting-Binary-Response-Data/README.md

 `Data_Frame` is an optional data frame to include such that column names can be supplied for the `Predictor` and the `Response` arguments.
 The data frame that these columns are from should be provided for this Data_Frame argument.

 `Number_of_Iterations = 100000` is the number of iterations each Markov chain Monte Carlo simulation undergoes.
 The default value for this argument is `100000`.
 More iterations lead to more precise results, but the program will take longer to run.
+I've found that doing 100000 iterations generally allows all the models to converge - doing 10000 generally isn't quite enough.

 `Thinning_Rate = 1` describes how many iterations of the Markov chain Monte Carlo simulation are performed per stored value.
 The default value for this argument is `1`.
 For example, if the thinning rate is 3, every third iteration of a Markov chain Monte Carlo simulation would be stored as model output.